Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Which Printer Model Is Better?

-In this scenario, which machine should you go with—the Canon iRA DX C3830i or the Xerox VersaLink C7130?
+In this scenario, which machine should you go with—the Canon iRA DX C3935i or the Xerox VersaLink C7130?

-The answer depends on your goals and which company’s features you align with, but both machines are solid long-term printing solutions.
+The answer depends on your goals and which company’s features and specifications you align with, but both machines are solid long-term printing solutions.

-They each print at speeds of up to 30 ppm with similar print resolutions, meaning the efficiency and overall aesthetic of the final print will be mostly the same.
+They both print at speeds of up to 30 ppm with similar print resolutions, so the efficiency and overall aesthetic of the final print will be almost identical.

-It’s also important to consider your total cost of ownership when buying a machine, which includes the cost of the printer itself as well as maintenance, supplies and usage charges.
+When buying a machine, it’s also important to consider the total cost of ownership, which includes the cost of the printer itself as well as maintenance, supplies, and usage charges.

-Assess your goals, find the brand that you most align with and then start researching which model would be best suited to meet those aforementioned printing goals.
+Assess your printing goals, find the brand that most aligns with you, and then start researching which model would be best suited to meet those goals.

 For more information on how to choose the right printer, read these blogs: